oraclekid12/rulebook2024/content.md

 > Ballots are votes used only by **Priscus** (see [**Other Vampire Sects**](https://www.vekn.net/rulebook/7-legacy-sets#other-vampire-sects)).

-### **Combat**
+#### **COMBAT**
 *Combat results when a minion blocks the action of a ready minion.
 Also, some cards may cause combat.
 The two minions being involved in combat are called **combatants**; each one of them is considered to be **opposing** the other one.*
-\

 > Combat is always part of action resolution.\
 > Being locked or unlocked does not matter for combat.
-Locked minions fight just the same as unlocked minions.
+Locked minions fight just the same as unlocked minions.\

-**General Combat Rules:**
-- Only ready minions can participate in combat.
-- Your minions cannot enter combat with other minions you control.
-- If one or both of the combatants are wounded, combat ends and no cards to continue combat can be played.
+> The only minion cards that can be played during combat are combat cards.

-- Whenever combat ends prematurely, all remaining steps are skipped until the End of Round step.
+Only **ready** minions can participate in combat.
+Whenever combat ends prematurely, all remaining steps are skipped until the End of Round step (e.g. a Strike: Combat Ends has been played).
-- The only minion cards that can be played during combat are combat cards.

-If a combat card played by a minion has a maneuver or press as part of an effect, they must be used that round of combat.
-If a combat card played by a minion has an "optional maneuver" or an "optional press" as part of the effect, then the minion may decline to use the effect.
+If at any time one or both of the combatants are wounded, combat ends and no cards to continue combat can be played.
+If a combat card played by a minion has a maneuver or press as part of an effect, they **must** be used that round of combat.
+If a combat card played by a minion has an "optional maneuver" or an "optional press" as part of the effect, then the minion may decline to use the effect.\

-> **REMINDER:**\
-> A vampire who has received damage that they have not mended
-> or a vampire in torpor or on their way to torpor is said to be wounded.
+A vampire who has received damage that they have not mended or a vampire in torpor or on their way to torpor is said to be wounded.

+> **RETAINERS IN COMBAT**\
+> A retainer is not normally harmed in combat, unless the minion employing
+> it is burned.
+However, an attacker can choose to target one of the
+> opposing minion's retainers with a strike rather than striking at the
+> opposing minion.
+This can only be done at long range.
+To target a
+> retainer with a ranged strike, the striking minion must announce their
+> intended target when the strike is announced.

 **Basic Combat Terms**
 - **Maneuver:** The efforts of a minion in combat to move away from or to close in on the opposing minion.